Chinese Dogs waiting to come to Seattle

-Due to the fact that our intake numbers have declined by 80% since 2010 and we have become aware of the dire need for help of Golden Retrievers in other countries, EGRR recently began importing Goldens from South Korea and will soon bring some in from China.
-We join the ranks of many Golden Retriever Rescue groups across the country and in Canada that have been importing Goldens for over 5 years from countries like Turkey, Egypt, Mexico, Taiwan, South Korea and, more recently, China.
-These effort could not happen without the help of the courageous and hardworking volunteers in these countries.
-The imported dogs have been legally turned over to the rescue volunteers in these countries.
+Due to the fact that our intake numbers have declined by 80% since 2010 and we have become aware of the dire need for help of Golden Retrievers in other countries, EGRR recently began rescuing Goldens from South Korea and in early March will bring some in from China.
+We join the ranks of many Golden Retriever Rescue groups across the country and in Canada that have been rescuing Goldens for over 5 years from countries like Turkey, Egypt, Mexico, Taiwan, South Korea and, more recently, China.
+EGRR communicates with these groups and they have freely shared their experiences.
+These efforts could not happen without the help of the courageous and hardworking volunteers in these countries.
+They have obtained these dogs legally from shelters, farmers and sometime slaughter houses.
 If these dogs are not moved out of the country, many will face certain death.
 By moving these dogs to the US, the rescuers can then take in more dogs.
 Before being shipped to the U.S. the dogs are vetted, tested for heart-worm, parasites and other diseases and treated if indicated.
 They are also vaccinated, quarantined, micro-chipped and if appropriate, spayed or neutered.
-Although not all, some of the dog have been cared for in foster homes.
-All regulations by the Department of Agriculture, the Center for Disease Control and the state of Washington are followed and all necessary permits are obtained.
+Some of he dogs from Korea are cared for in foster homes.
+All requirements of the US Department of Agriculture, the Center for Disease Control and the state of Washington are followed and all necessary permits are obtained.

 Since EGRR has a waiting list of families wanting to adopt, those on our waiting list will be considered first for these dogs.
 Should anyone on our waiting list decline to participate in this program, this will not affect their standing or place on our waiting list.
 We view this as an opportunity for those interested and well suited for one of these dogs in addition to being literally a life saver for the dogs we bring over.